razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 We will be storing these tokens in `blade/src/tokens/global/motion.ts`

 > Note: *The naming for these tokens is not finalized yet.
 We will be updating this in the future.*

+After thorough research & experimentation, our design team has created 3 broad intents of easing: `standard`, `entrance`, & `exit`.
+Each of these intents can have `effective`, `revealing`, `wary`, & `attentive` easing which we can use in our motion as per our use case.

+For example, if we want to have an easing on an object's entrance that needs to grab a user's attention, we can the `entrance.attentive` easing.

 Here is the list of tokens that we will store in Blade for `Easing`:
 ```js